Why Federal Regulation?

 Over 155 million Americans now live in a state with legalized, adult-use cannabis.

-39 states and the District of Columbia have some form of a legal cannabis market.
+40 states and the District of Columbia have some form of a legal cannabis market.

-• 23 states and the District of Columbia have legalized adult-use cannabis
+• 24 states and the District of Columbia have legalized adult-use cannabis

-• 38 states and the District of Columbia have legalized medical cannabis
+• 40 states and the District of Columbia have legalized medical cannabis

 Continued state-by-state expansion without federal oversight and coordination creates intractable problems for consumers, patients, regulators, law enforcement, and the public.
 Fifty states with 50 different rules for cannabis means no standardization on critical issues like product format, testing, taxation, driving under the influence, or workplace safety.
 It risks a regulatory race to the bottom, will not eliminate the illicit market, and will not properly protect public safety and public health.
-A federal cannabis regulatory framework must be realized to create a safe and equitable cannabis industry in the United States.
+A federal cannabis regulatory framework must be realized to create a safe and fair cannabis industry in the United States.